 Additional Internal Feedback Channels:

-Connect your customer feedback in Loop
+Connect your customer experiences and feedback in Loop

 Once you’ve identified your feedback channels, you’ll want to connect this feedback in Loop.
 This step is easy, but it’s the most important step of all.